 When the school is notified that a student has a medical condition, the process outlined in Appendix 1 will be followed.
+The school will make every effort to ensure that arrangements are put in place within 2 weeks or by the beginning of the relevant term for pupils who are new to the school.

-6. Individual healthcare plans
+6. Individual Healthcare Plans

 The Headteacher has delegated overall responsibility for the development of IHPs for students with medical conditions.
+This responsibility has been delegated to the SENDCo.

 Not all students with a medical condition will require an IHP.
 It will be agreed between a healthcare professional, the parents/carers and school, whether an IHP would be required or whether it would be inappropriate or disproportionate.
-This will be based on medical evidence.
+This will be based on medical evidence, if there is no consensus the Headteacher will make the final decision.

 IHPs may be created, updated and/or ended at any point during a student's time at TGGS.
 Plans will be reviewed at least annually, or earlier if there is evidence that the student's needs have changed.
 Parents may request a review at any time.